venttola/EDDataUpdater/README.md

 Uses both EDSN AND EDDN to provide an easy way to update Shipyard data to EDDN

 User selects system he is in.
-Backend makes a query about the system and when system is found, shows a confirmation and maybe 5 nearest neighbours.
+Backend makes a query about the system and when system is found, shows a confirmation and 3 nearest neighbours.

 User writes station name he is docked is (Check is this can be confirmed on EDSN for example)